stacked-git/stacked-git.github.io/content/_index.md

 ### Mailing List

-For questions or discussion, please send email to [the StGit mailing list](stgit@googlegroups.com).
-Or use the [Google Groups web interface][gg-forum].
+For questions or discussion, please post to [StGit's discussions page][gh-discussions] on GitHub.

 ## Historical